 Day 5: Nikko, Tochigi Prefecture

-On day 5, catch the train to Nikko to visit the mausoleum of Shogun Tokugawa Ieyasu, one of the leading historical figures of the Edo period, and explore the must-see UNESCO World Heritage Site of Nikko’s shrines and temples surrounded in gorgeous nature.
-There are plenty of walks and hikes in the area to explore and a number of dramatic waterfalls.
+On day 5, catch the train to Nikko to visit the mausoleum of Shogun Tokugawa Ieyasu, one of the leading historical figures of the Edo period, and explore the must-see Unesco World Heritage Site of Nikko’s shrines and temples surrounded in gorgeous nature.
+There are plenty of walks and hikes in the area and a number of dramatic waterfalls.

-On day 6, enjoy a stunning view of the world-famous Mt.
-Fuji with a visit to Kawaguchiko Lake, which offers a picturesque image of the mountain reflected in the calm waters of the lake.
-Those who are eager to make the 3,776-meter (approximately 12,400-foot) climb to Mt.
-Fuji’s summit should plan their visit during the summer climbing season, which lasts from mid-July to the end of August.
-There are also buses that go up to the fifth station of the mountain for those who want to visit Mt.
-Fuji without making the climb to the top.
+On day 6, enjoy a stunning view of the world-famous Mt Fuji with a visit to Kawaguchiko Lake, which offers a picturesque image of the mountain reflected in the calm lake waters.
+Those eager to make the 3,776m (12,400ft) climb to the Mt.
+Fuji summit should plan their visit during the summer climbing season, which lasts from mid-July to the end of August.
+There are also buses that go up to the fifth station of the mountain for those who want to visit Mt Fuji without making the climb to the top.

 Day 7: Nagoya, Aichi Prefecture